Completed research

 Lead partner: RWTH Aachen University, Germany

-Project partners: 4 European partners: RWTH Aachen University, UNESCO International Hydrological Program (Germany); University of Graz (Austria); CEIFA (Portugal); University of Limerick (Ireland); and 14 Egyptian partners: Alexandria University, American University in Cairo, Bibliotheca Alexandrina, Cairo University, Fayoum Governorate - Ministry of Education, Fayoum University, Heliopolis University, Ministry of Higher Education, SEKEM Development Foundation, Suez Canal University, The American-Mideast Education and Training Service, Wadi Environmental Science Centre, Zagazig University
+Project partners: 4 European partners: RWTH Aachen University, UNESCO International Hydrological Programme (Germany); University of Graz (Austria); CEIFA (Portugal); University of Limerick (Ireland); and 14 Egyptian partners: Alexandria University, American University in Cairo, Bibliotheca Alexandrina, Cairo University, Fayoum Governorate - Ministry of Education, Fayoum University, Heliopolis University, Ministry of Higher Education, SEKEM Development Foundation, Suez Canal University, The American-Mideast Education and Training Service, Wadi Environmental Science Centre, Zagazig University

-Staff: Project management: Univ.-Prof. Dr. Friedrich M. Zimmermann, (until 30.04.2012: Prof. Dr. Clemens Mader); Staff member and contact person: Mag.
-Marlene Mader
+Staff: Project management: Univ.-Prof. Dr Friedrich M. Zimmermann, (until 30.04.2012: Prof. Dr Clemens Mader); staff member and contact person: Marlene Mader

-Publications: Mader, M., Sewilam, H., Mader, C. (2013) EduCamp - Education for Sustainable Development in Egypt, pp. 139-145, in: Umweltdachverband (ed.)
+Publications: Mader, M., Sewilam, H., Mader, C. (2013) EduCamp - Education for Sustainable Development in Egypt, p.
+139-145, in: Umweltdachverband (ed.)
 (2013) Education for Sustainable Development - Yearbook 2013, Forum Umweltbildung, Vienna

 Funding: Federal Ministry of Science and Research as part of the "Project MINT-Massenfächer" tender